codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

+**NOTE**: The recommended approach is to use the emulator provided with Android Studio via the AVD Manager.
+Genymotion can only be downloaded for a 30-day trial.

-### Installing Genymotion
+### Installing Genymotion (Deprecated)

 [Genymotion](http://www.genymotion.com/) is an incredibly fast, memory-efficient VM that runs the Android OS in a more accurate manner than even the official emulator.
 Many Android developers do all their device testing using this emulator especially when Google Play services is concerned.
-In addition, the official Android emulator is plagued with a lot of bugs (i.e. intermittent network loss) that Genymotion is usually a far more reliable option.

 To setup your genymotion emulator [sign up](https://www.genymotion.com/account/login/) and follow the [installation guide](https://docs.genymotion.com/Content/Home.htm).